 Galapagos started a Phase 2B clinical program with GLPG0634 in June 2013.
 The DARWIN Phase 2B program includes two dose finding studies and an open label extension study.
 The dose finding studies will evaluate the efficacy and safety of GLPG0634 with 24 weeks of treatment in 875 moderate to severe RA patients refractory to methotrexate.
-Galapagos expects to report completion of recruitment by mid-2014 and 12-week topline data from the Phase 2B program in Q4 2014.
+Galapagos expects to report 12-week topline data from the Phase 2B program in Q1 2015.
 GLPG0634 is the first selective JAK1 inhibitor in development for RA, and this strategy could result in a cleaner safety profile than other JAK inhibitors.

 In January 2014, Galapagos started a Phase 2 study with GLPG0634 in Crohn's disease.
 This study will evaluate the efficacy and safety of GLPG0634 during 20 weeks of treatment in 180 patients with active Crohn's disease.
 Galapagos expects to read out topline results in Q2 2015.